leonp84/code-institute-project-5/README.md

 In the case of Heritage Company, the story is additionally built around the idea of family legacy and tradition.
 Of a luxury timepiece being an heirloom that travels with one through the important rites of passage, the milestones of life.
 This idea is reflected in the text on the landing page, the about us page, and of course, the company title!

-To summarize: Heritage Company is designed with to reach a demographic of younger, up and coming middle and upper-middle class clientele, who are possibly starting families, and have disposable income or the ability to quickly procure debt.
+To summarize: Heritage Company is designed to reach a demographic of younger, up and coming middle and upper-middle class clientele, who are possibly starting families, and have disposable income or the ability to quickly procure debt.

 <br>